stlab/better-code/better-code/src/chapter-2-contracts.md

 contracts are the connective tissue; they're what every client of a component interacts with; they will have effects throughout the codebase.
-The implementation, well, that had better be an expression of the contract, but that's like… the final detail.
+The implementation, well, that had better be an expression of the contract, but that's, like… the final detail.

 Anyway yes, this is a talk about documentation.
 While it is true that there are lots of counterproductive approaches to documentation, I'm